lvgl/lvgl/docs/overview/style.rst

    lv_style_remove_prop(&style, LV_STYLE_BG_COLOR);

-To get a property’s value from a style:
+To get a property's value from a style:

 .. code:: c